Matthew-Mitchell/list_user_repos/README.md

 <img src="images/ipython_demo.png" width=550>

 Load the necessary dependencies by running the cell with `shift + enter`.
 Modify the username string to the username of your choice and press shift+enter to execute the script.
-This cell can be rerun with alternative users.
+> Note: This cell can be rerun with alternative users.

 ### Command Line Usage